Moesif/apidocs/source/includes/collector-api/_overview.md

 <a href="https://www.moesif.com/terms">Terms of service</a>

 Prepend all endpoints below with this base url.
 Both HTTPS and HTTP requests are supported.
+However, Moesif's API libs enforce HTTPS only.
 Calls to our API are routed to the nearest datacenter.

 ## Authentication
 Authentication is done via HTTP Headers.